BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_04.md

 ## Aegir Cave

 Talk to Randall in the Nightclub, and accept his quest.
-Fly over to the Victory Road Pokemon Center.
+Fly over to the Victory Road Pokémon Center.

 Enter Victory Road, then follow Victini up.
 Enter the room directly up, and follow Bennett into the next room...
 I audibly gasped when I saw what was next.